anjani-dhrangadhariya/distant-cto/Data/README.md

 ## Utility

-The dataset could be used an input for training 'Intervention' named-entity recognition (NER) models.
+The dataset could be used as an input for training 'Intervention' named-entity recognition (NER) models.

 ## Availability